joedolson/wp-accessibility/readme.txt

 * Auto configuration of settings based on Tenon results.
 (Whoa.
 Can I do that?)
 * Front End Tenon reporting
 * Provide ability for themes to pass default settings within that theme.

+= 1.3.11 =

+* Bug fix: Longdesc styles not automatically enabled with longdesc options.
+* Added detection for whether current theme is accessibility-ready
+* Disabled some options if current theme is accessibility-ready.
+* Added notice to inform users about Access Monitor
+* Language add: Portuguese (Brazil)
+* Language update: German

+= 1.3.10 =

+* Switch order in which skiplinks/accessibility toolbar are loaded into the DOM so skiplinks load last/appear first.
+* Hide fields for WordPress title attribute removal on versions where they don't apply.
+* Language updates: Russian, Hebrew, Bulgarian

+= 1.3.9 =

+* Bug fix: skiplinks JS targeting
+* Bug fix: incorrect textdomain in longdesc template
+* Update or add translations: Dutch, French, Finnish, Russian, Bulgarian

 = 1.3.8 =